Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 7 Quick FAQ

 "Is Stretch a pre-GEP track?"
 Not necessarily.
 “Stretch” is often used as a label for school-based enrichment; GEP is a separate national programme with its own identification exercise.
 "Can a non-GEP student access SBGE-style learning?"
 It depends on the school.
 Check your school’s programme structure and admission pathways.
 "Will GEP change over time?"
-Policies can evolve.
-Check MOE’s pages for the latest framing and timelines.
+Yes - GEP is confirmed to be discontinued after the P6 cohort of 2028.
+From 2027, a refreshed approach with advanced modules at 15 designated centres replaces it.
+See MOE’s 3 Mar 2026 press release for the latest details.

 Compare With Other IP Routes